axiom-data-science/coral-camera-ingest/README.md

 *   Create the necessary Docker volume to provide storage for ingested video streams.

-*   Build a local Docker image to support the ingestion.
+*   Build a local Docker image to support the ingestion (named `fwc-ams:latest` by default).

-*   Using `docker-compose`, start the processes necessary to ingest the configured video stream (taking configuration from the `.env` file).
+*   Using `docker-compose`, start the processes necessary to ingest the configured video stream (taking configuration from the `.env` file at the root of this repository).

 ## Configuration